alf-tool/alf-core/README.md

 ### Relational Algebra

-In classical algebra, you can do computations like <code>(5 + 2) - 3</code>.
-In
+In classical algebra, you can make computations like <code>(5 + 2) - 3</code>.
-relational algebra, you can do similar things on relations.
+In relational algebra, you can make similar things on relations.
 Alf uses an infix, functional programming-oriented syntax for algebra expressions:

     (minus (union :suppliers, xxx), yyy)